The ELPAC is the successor to the California English Language Development Test (CELDT).

 The task types (PDF) in the ELPAC blueprints (PDF) are designed to be aligned with California’s 2012 English Language Development Standards which were developed to correspond to the 2010 California Common Core State Standards.
 The task types and blueprints were approved and adopted by the State Board of Education on November 4, 2015.

 The administration of an ELP assessment is required by law.
-The current state test is the CELDT.

-On January 13, 2016, the State Board of Education (SBE) approved the General Performance Level Descriptors which will be used to guide the development of domain and grade/grade span-specific PLDs in summer 2016.
+On January 13, 2016, the State Board of Education (SBE) approved the General Performance Level Descriptors which are used to guide the development of domain and grade/grade span-specific PLDs in summer 2016.
 General PLDs (sometimes called policy definitions) provide generic descriptions of student performance level expectations, and are used to guide the development of the specific PLDs.